syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Syntax-Editor-Events.md

 <tr>
 <td>
 TemplateMemberName</td><td>
-Name of template member that is to be changed.</td></tr>
+Name of template member that is to be changed</td></tr>
 </table>

+{% tabs %}

-{% highlight c# %}
+{% highlight C# %}

 // Change the text of all template members with defined name of currently activated code snippet.

 this.editControl1.ChangeSnippetTemplateText(" old member name", " new text");

 // Handle the CodeSnippetTemplateTextChanging event.

 this.editControl1.CodeSnippetTemplateTextChanging+=new Syncfusion.Windows.Forms.Edit.CodeSnippetTemplateTextChangingEventHandler(editControl1_CodeSnippetTemplateTextChanging);

 private void editControl1_CodeSnippetTemplateTextChanging(object sender, Syncfusion.Windows.Forms.Edit.CodeSnippetTemplateTextChangingEventArgs e)

 {

    // The below line will be displayed in the output window at runtime.

    Console.WriteLine(" CodeSnippetTemplateTextChanging event is raised ");

 }

 {% endhighlight %}

-{% highlight vbnet %}
+{% highlight VB %}

-' Change the text of all template members with defined name of currently activated code snippet.
+P' Change the text of all template members with defined name of currently activated code snippet.

 Me.editControl1.ChangeSnippetTemplateText(" old member name", " new text")

 ' Handle the CodeSnippetTemplateTextChanging event.

 Me.editControl1.CodeSnippetTemplateTextChanging+=New Syncfusion.Windows.Forms.Edit.CodeSnippetTemplateTextChangingEventHandler(editControl1_CodeSnippetTemplateTextChanging)

 Private Sub editControl1_CodeSnippetTemplateTextChanging(ByVal sender As Object, ByVal e As Syncfusion.Windows.Forms.Edit.CodeSnippetTemplateTextChangingEventArgs)

    ' The below line will be displayed in the output window at runtime.

    Console.WriteLine(" CodeSnippetTemplateTextChanging event is raised ")

 End Sub

 {% endhighlight %}

+{% endtabs %}

 ### NewSnippetMemberHighlighting Event

 This event is raised when a new code snippet member is highlighted.

 The event handler receives an argument of type NewSnippetMemberHighlightingEventArgs.
 The following NewSnippetMemberHighlightingEventArgs members provide information, specific to this event.

 <table>
 <tr>